The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Thank you very much for lesson!

-MBOU "Special (correctional) general education school No. 18"
+MBOU "Special (correctional) secondary school No. 18"

-Equipment : a picture of the forest, a video clip "Fire in the forest", audio recordings of the sounds of the forest.
+Equipment : a picture of a forest, a video “Fire in the Forest”, audio recordings of the sounds of the forest.
 During the classes.
-1. Organizational moment Music sounds.
-Poems by S. Nikulina "Russian Forest" (student reads)Teacher: What kind of relationship is mentioned in this poem?Students : On the relationship between man and forest.Hence the conclusion: the forest must be protected.2.
-The theme of our lesson is "Forest and Man" We have three groups in class.
-Connoisseurs show their knowledge, researchers explore certain problems, and why-doers ask the question why? and find an answer.
-And so the experts: What is a forest for a person.
+1. Organizational moment Music is playing.
+Poems by S. Nikulina “Russian Forest” (read by student)Teacher: What relationships is this poem talking about?Students : About the relationship between man and forest.So the conclusion is: the forest must be protected.2.
+The topic of our lesson is “Forest and Man” We have three groups in the lesson.
+Experts show their knowledge, researchers study certain problems, and why people ask the question why? and find the answer to it.
+And so the experts: What is a forest for a person?
 1 student.
-The forest is a place of rest for a person, because there is nothing nicer for a person than to wander and think here.Teacher: So the forest -
+The forest is a place for a person to relax, because there is nothing nicer for a person than to wander and think here.Teacher: So the forest -

 RESTING-PLACE